Proxy server: Filtering of encrypted data

 Web filtering proxies are not able to peer inside secure sockets HTTP transactions, assuming the chain-of-trust of SSL/TLS (Transport Layer Security) has not been tampered with.
 The SSL/TLS chain-of-trust relies on trusted root certificate authorities.

 In a workplace setting where the client is managed by the organization, devices may be configured to trust a root certificate whose private key is known to the proxy.
 In such situations, proxy analysis of the contents of an SSL/TLS transaction becomes possible.
 The proxy is effectively operating a man-in-the-middle attack, allowed by the client's trust of a root certificate the proxy owns.

 Bypassing filters and censorship

 If the destination server filters content based on the origin of the request, the use of a proxy can circumvent this filter.
 For example, a server using IP-based geolocation to restrict its service to a certain country can be accessed using a proxy located in that country to access the service.

 Web proxies are the most common means of bypassing government censorship, although no more than 3% of Internet users use any circumvention tools.

 Some proxy service providers allow businesses access to their proxy network for rerouting traffic for business intelligence purposes.

-In some cases, users can circumvent proxies which filter using blacklists using services designed to proxy information from a non-blacklisted location.
+In some cases, users can circumvent proxies that filter using blacklists by using services designed to proxy information from a non-blacklisted location.